atlas-doc/doc-sabre/atlas-fare-comparison-solution/search-api-integration-for-fare-comparison.md

 - **Type:** Boolean
 - **Required:** No
 - **Description:** Indicates if the flight is codeshared.

-- **Constraints:** True or False
+  Valid values:

-  True : code share
+  - True : code share

-  False : Not code share
+  - False : Not code share
 - **Default:** false
 - **Example:** false